hazelcast/hazelcast-cpp-client/README.md

 For compiling with SSL support:

-- You need to have the openssl (version 1.0.2) installed in your development environment: (i) Add openssl `include` directory to include directories, (ii) Add openssl `library` directory to the link directories list (This is the directory named `tls`. e.g. `cpp/Linux_64/hazelcast/lib/tls`), (iii) Set the openssl libraries to link.
+- You need to have the OpenSSL (version 1.0.2) installed in your development environment: (i) add OpenSSL `include` directory to include directories, (ii) add OpenSSL `library` directory to the link directories list (this is the directory named `tls`, e.g., `cpp/Linux_64/hazelcast/lib/tls`), and (iii) set the OpenSSL libraries to link.

-- You can provide your openssl installation directory to cmake using the following flags:
+- You can provide your OpenSSL installation directory to cmake using the following flags:
-    - -DHZ_OPENSSL_INCLUDE_DIR="Path to open installation include directory"
+    - -DHZ_OPENSSL_INCLUDE_DIR="Path to OpenSSL installation include directory"
-    - -DHZ_OPENSSL_LIB_DIR="Path to openssl lib directory"
+    - -DHZ_OPENSSL_LIB_DIR="Path to OpenSSL lib directory"

 - Use -DHZ_COMPILE_WITH_SSL=ON

-- Check the top level CMakeLists.txt file to see which libraries we link for openssl in which environment.
+- Check the top level CMakeLists.txt file to see which libraries we link for OpenSSL in which environment.
-    - For Mac OS and Linux, we link with "ssl" and "crypto"
+    - For Mac OS and Linux, we link with "ssl" and "crypto".
-    - For Windows, install also the 1.1.x version of the openssl library.
-An example linkage for 64 bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".
+    - For Windows, install also the 1.1.x version of the OpenSSL library.
+An example linkage for 64-bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".

 Follow the below steps to build and install Hazelcast C++ client from its source:

-1. Clone the project from github: `git clone --recursive git@github.com:hazelcast/hazelcast-cpp-client.git` We use --recursive flag for our dependency on googletest framework.
+1. Clone the project from GitHub using the following command: `git clone --recursive git@github.com:hazelcast/hazelcast-cpp-client.git`.
+We use the `--recursive` flag for our dependency on the googletest framework.
-2. Create a build directory (e.g. build) from the root of the project.
+2. Create a build directory, e.g., `build`, from the root of the project.
 In the build directory, run the cmake command depending on your environment as depicted in the next sections.

 ### 8.1.1 Mac